telefonicaid/fiware-orion/doc/manuals/orion-api.md

 GET /v2/entities/E%253C01%253E
 ```

-Note that you can use `TextUnrestricted` attribute type as described in
-[Special attribute types](#special-attribute-types) section in order to use forbidden characters in
-the attribute value.
-However, it could have security implications (possible script injections attacks)
-so use it at your own risk!

-### Field syntax restrictions exceptions

 There are some exception cases in which the above restrictions do not apply.
 In particular, in the following fields:

-* URL parameter `q` allows the special characters needed by the Simple Query Language
+* URL parameter `q` allows the special characters needed by the [Simple Query Language](#simple-query-language)
-* URL parameter `mq` allows the special characters needed by the Simple Query Language
+* URL parameter `mq` allows the special characters needed by the [Simple Query Language](#simple-query-language)
 * URL parameter `georel` and `coords` allow `;`
-* Whichever attribute value which uses `TextUnrestricted` as attribute type.
+* Whichever attribute value which uses `TextUnrestricted` as attribute type (see [Special Attribute Types](#special-attribute-types) section)

+## Identifiers syntax restrictions

+Fields used as identifiers in the NGSIv2 API follow special rules regarding allowed syntax.
+These rules apply to:

+* Entity id
+* Entity type
+* Attribute name
+* Attribute type
+* Metadata name
+* Metadata type

+The rules are:

+* Allowed characters are the ones in the plain ASCII set, except the following ones:
+  control characters, whitespace, `&`, `?`, `/` and `#`.
+* Maximum field length is 256 characters.
+* Minimum field length is 1 character.

+In addition, the [General syntax restrictions](#general-syntax-restrictions) also apply to NGSIv2 identifiers.

+In case a client attempts to use a field that is invalid from a syntax point of view, the client gets a "Bad Request" error response, explaining the cause.

 ## Attribute names restrictions